dailybruin/print-archive-helper/README.md

 Next, setup a virtual environment.
 Follow the instructions on this page if you need help. https://tutorial.djangogirls.org/en/django_installation/

-Activate your virtual environment and then run "pip -r requirements.txt".
+Activate your virtual environment and then run "pip install -r requirements.txt".

 Open psql and run "CREATE DATABASE pdf_info"
 Run "python manage.py makemigrations --settings=data_collection.data_app.local_settings" and